DIY Foaming Hand Soap and Foaming Body Wash

 Does your family go through as much hand soap as mine?
-About every week to week and a half I need to refill the soap dispenser.
+About every week to week and a half I was needing more soap in our downstairs bathroom.
 It’s easy to spend a lot of money on soap.
+It became time to learn to make foaming hand soap cheaper.

 I always love learning how to create things that I originally thought I would never be able to do or that I hadn’t a clue I could actually do myself.
 For several years now I’ve kept my Bath & Body Works empty foaming soap dispensers and filled them with an inch of liquid hand soap and the remaining space with cool water, gently swishing as the water fills the container as to not create bubbles in the process.
 While this method is a great money saver (as you can get A LOT of use out of a 64 oz. bottle), the store-bought liquid hand soap contains many unneeded chemicals along with the controversial anti-bacterial triclosan and can irritate sensitive skin.